 Anti-Fatigue strategies are:

 1. Learn methods of making every task easier.
-Use assertive devices when needed.
+Use assistive devices when needed.
 See an occupational therapist for determining what is best for your needs.
 If you have trouble walking, don’t resist getting a wheelchair.
 A motorized wheelchair will spare you the exertion of manually wheeling around in a standard model.

 2. Pace yourself.
 Move slowly and easily.
 Stop and rest often and take a few breathes before you start again.
 If you become breathless during a task, it is time to stop.
 Schedule heavier task during predicted times of higher energy.
 Plan your activities and gather everything you need before you start.
 Don’t stand when you can sit.
 Utilize possible shortcuts.
 Obtain assistance in completing tasks if you need help.
 Always allow enough energy to enjoy at least one valued experience each day.